lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 A signature algorithm is Existentially Unforgeable under Chosen-Message Attack (EUF-CMA) if an adversary that has access to a signing oracle cannot create a message-signature pair (M, Sig) that would be accepted by the verifier for any message m that was not an input to a signing oracle query.

-In general, composite ML-DSA will be EUF-CMA secure if at least one of the component algorithms is EUF-CMA secure and PH is collision resistant.
-Any algorithm that creates and existential forgery (M, (mldsaSig, tradSig)) for composite ML-DSA can be converted into a pair of algorithms that will either create existential forgeries (M', mldsaSig) and (M', tradSig) for the component algorithms or a collision in PH.
+In general, Composite ML-DSA will be EUF-CMA secure if at least one of the component algorithms is EUF-CMA secure and PH is collision resistant.
+Any algorithm that creates and existential forgery (M, (mldsaSig, tradSig)) for Composite ML-DSA can be converted into a pair of algorithms that will either create existential forgeries (M', mldsaSig) and (M', tradSig) for the component algorithms or a collision in PH.

-However, the nature of the EUF-CMA security guarantee can change if one of the component algorithms is broken:
+However, the nature of the EUF-CMA security guarantee can still change if one of the component algorithms is broken:

-* If the traditional component is broken, then composite ML-DSA will remain EUF-CMA secure against quantum adversaries.
+* If the traditional component is broken, then Composite ML-DSA will remain EUF-CMA secure against quantum adversaries.

-* If ML-DSA is broken, then composite ML-DSA will only be EUF-CMA secure against classical adversaries.
+* If ML-DSA is broken, then Composite ML-DSA will only be EUF-CMA secure against classical adversaries.

-The same properties will hold for certificates that use composite ML-DSA: a classical adversary cannot forge a composite ML-DSA signed certificate if at least one component algorithm is classically EUF-CMA secure, and a quantum adversary cannot forge a composite ML-DSA signed certificate if ML-DSA remains quantumly EUF-CMA secure.
+The same properties will hold for certificates that use Composite ML-DSA: a classical adversary cannot forge a Composite ML-DSA signed certificate if at least one component algorithm is classically EUF-CMA secure, and a quantum adversary cannot forge a Composite ML-DSA signed certificate if ML-DSA remains quantumly EUF-CMA secure.

 ### SUF-CMA

 A signature algorithm is Strongly Unforgeable under Chosen-Message Attack (SUF-CMA) if an adversary that has access to a signing oracle cannot create a message-signature pair (M, Sig) that was not an output of a signing oracle query.
 This is a stronger property than EUF-CMA since the message m does not need to be different.
-SUF-CMA is also more complicated for composite ML-DSA than EUF-CMA.
+SUF-CMA security is also more complicated for Composite ML-DSA than EUF-CMA.

 A SUF-CMA failure in one component algorithm can lead to a SUF-CMA failure in the composite.
-For example, an ECDSA signature can be trivially modified to produce a different signature that is still valid for the same message and this property passes directly through to composite ML-DSA with ECDSA.
+For example, an ECDSA signature can be trivially modified to produce a different signature that is still valid for the same message and this property passes directly through to Composite ML-DSA with ECDSA.

-Unfortunately, it is not generally sufficient for both component algorithms to be SUF-CMA.
+Unfortunately, it is not generally sufficient for both component algorithms to be SUF-CMA secure.
 If repeated calls to the signing oracle produce two valid message-signature pairs (M, (mldsaSig1, tradSig1)) and (M, (mldsaSig2, tradSig2)) for the same message M, but where mldsaSig1 =/= mldsaSig2 and tradSig1 =/= tradSig2, then the adversary can construct a third pair (M, (mldsaSig1, tradSig2)) that will also be valid.

-Note that this SUF-CMA failure does not apply to the situation where composite ML-DSA is used to sign X.509 certificates.
-Repeated calls to a certificate signing oracle will produce certificates with different serial numbers and so mixing the component signatures will not give a valid composite signature in the same way.
+Note that this SUF-CMA failure does not apply to the situation where Composite ML-DSA is used to sign X.509 certificates.
+Repeated calls to a certificate signing oracle will produce certificates with different serial numbers and so mixing the component signatures does not give a valid composite signature in the same way.

-Nevertheless, composite ML-DSA will not be SUF-CMA secure, and composite ML-DSA signed certificates will not be strongly unforgeable, against quantum adversaries since a quantum adversary will be able to break the SUF-CMA security of the traditional component.
-Consequently, applications where SUF-CMA security is critical SHOULD NOT use composite ML-DSA.
+Nevertheless, Composite ML-DSA will not be SUF-CMA secure, and Composite ML-DSA signed certificates will not be strongly unforgeable, against quantum adversaries since a quantum adversary will be able to break the SUF-CMA security of the traditional component.

+Consequently, applications where SUF-CMA security is critical SHOULD NOT use Composite ML-DSA.

 ### Non-separability [TODO]